I’m not grey… I glitter.

 Greyer women, older women in our culture are in fact invisible a lot of the time.
 That is a whole other story.
 I’ll pick the thread at that another day.

-But for today, the word I was really looking for was ‘comfortable’ and ‘powerful’.
+But for today, the word I was really looking for was ‘honest’ and ‘powerful’.
 I no longer feel competition at appearing a decade younger than I am.
 I actually feel a LOT younger than when I was platinum blonde.
-I feel powerful being exactly as I am.

 I don’t intend to go quietly into invisibility.
 I’ll rage against that.
 But, for now, I am content and a little bit giddy with my glitter.